alphalon/kotlin-scripting/README.md

 ko <command> [args...]
 ```

 The command is used to identify which script should be called based on the search path.
-Only the beginning part of the script name needs to be specified, however it much be unambiguous.
+Only the beginning part of the script name needs to be specified, however it much be unambiguous in order for the script to be executed.

+What you enter for the command is matched against the beginning of all available commands (case-insensitive).

+Successful selection (for execution, editing, etc) requires:

+- An exact match
+- A single partial match
+- Multiple partial matches to identical commands

+In the case of successfully matching against multiple scripts (or implementations of the same command), the first one on the search path is chosen.

+If multiple possible matches are found, no processing will be performed but the matching commands are displayed to enable the user to disambiguate between them easily.
+(There will also be a non-zero exit code to detect this situation from other shell scripts.)

 #### Listing available commands